tmuxinator/tmuxinator/README.md

 ## tmux

-The recommended version of tmux to use is 1.8.
-Your mileage may vary for earlier versions.
+Tmuxinator supports tmux versions 1.5 to 2.3.
+Your mileage may vary for other versions.
 Refer to the FAQ for any odd behaviour.

 ### base-index